-Protein powder is a staple in health conscious and sport enthusiasts diets.
+Protein powder is a staple in health-conscious and sports enthusiasts’ diets.
 I know, it’s been a staple in my diet for years.
 But not all protein powder is the same.
-Some are milk derived like whey and casein proteins.
+Some are milk-derived like whey and casein proteins.
 Some are from egg sources.
-Some are keto friendly and then there’s your Vegan plant based protein powders.
+Some are keto-friendly and then there are your Vegan plant-based protein powders.

-Are you cruelty free and want to have a powder that will provide you with your essential amino acids without the harm to animals?
+Are you cruelty-free and want to have a powder that will provide you with your essential amino acids without harm to animals?

 Protein Powder: Weigh Your Whey